What is the most watched movie on Netflix Argentina this day

 Its catalog includes films that have won an Academy Award, multi-award-winning and viral series such as Squid Gameor important products in Spanish such as The Money Heist Y Elite.

-According to the latest records released by the firm itself, after reaching glory figures during the pandemic, it was announced that in the first quarter of 2022 it lost 200 thousand subscribers, the strongest blow the company has received in 11 years.
-Some causes of this collapse are the sharing of passwords and the growing competition.
+According to the latest records released by the firm itself, after reaching glory figures during the pandemic, it was announced that in the first quarter of 2022 it lost 200 thousand users, the strongest blow the company has received in a decade.
+Among the causes of this collapse are the sharing of passwords and the growing competition.

 How to make a Netflix party or Teleparty?